 Registration for fall and spring classes is completed through Myview and is arranged by your enrollment appointment dates.
 An enrollment appointment date will be mailed to you directly from the Registrar’s Office and tells you the earliest day and time you are eligible to register for classes.
 Enrollment dates are based on your level of completed credit hours, and are usually emailed the first week each March for fall and October for spring.

-Registration for fall and spring classes is completed through Myview and is determined by your enrollment appointment date.
+Registration for fall and spring classes is completed through MyView and is determined by your enrollment appointment date.
 An enrollment appointment date tells you the earliest day and time you are eligible to register for classes.
 Because it is your responsibility to select appropriate courses in order to graduate in a timely manner, you should meet with your academic advisor every semester for a pre-registration appointment prior to registering for classes.
-We strongly encourage students to browse the course schedule for before their appointment.
+We strongly encourage students to browse the course schedule before their appointment.

 Each year summer registration opens in January.
 Because it is your responsibility to select appropriate courses in order to graduate in a timely manner, you should meet with your academic advisor prior to registering for summer classes.

 If the course is full, you will not be able to register for it.
 Some courses are set up with wait lists but not all.
 If you have a question about a course that is full or has a wait list, you can contact your academic advisor.
-Without instructor’s permission, academic advisors do not have the ability to put you in a course that is full.
+Without the instructor’s permission, academic advisors do not have the ability to put you in a course that is full.

-You can place yourself on a wait list for a course, if available, when you register for your classes online through Self Service in Myview.
+You can place yourself on a wait list for a course, if available, when you register for your classes online through Self Service in MyView.
 Your advisor may also assist by placing you on a waitlist, if available.

-If enough seats in the course open to reach your name on the wait list, you will receive an e-mail from the registrar's office letting you know that that you have moved from the wait list and have successfully be added to the course.
+If enough seats in the course open to reach your name on the wait list, you will receive an email from the registrar's office letting you know that you have moved from the wait list and have successfully been added to the course.
 There is no guarantee that you will get into a wait listed course.
 If another section of the course is available, we recommend that you drop the wait list course and add the other section to your schedule to assure that you get it.